Australia seeks to establish new Consulate General in Bengaluru: Scott Morrison | Technology

 - India

-Prime Minister of Australia Scott Morrison on Wednesday said that his country is seeking to establish a new Consulate General in Bengaluru.
+Prime Minister of Australia Scott Morrison on Wednesday said his country is seeking to establish a new Consulate General in Bengaluru, which would expand his country's diplomatic posts in India to five.

-He also said that Australia will deepen its ties with India's innovators, technologists, and entrepreneurs, as well as the governments at all levels, and asserted that the ties that bind both nations are ''indeed strong and abiding''.
+He also said Australia will deepen its ties with India's innovators, technologists and entrepreneurs, as well as the governments at all levels, and asserted the ties that bind both nations are ''indeed strong and abiding''.

+According to Australia's Department of Foreign Affairs and Trade, the country is strengthening its technology partnership with India through the establishment of the consular office here and a Centre of Excellence for Critical and Emerging Technology Policy, also to be based in India.

-In his video message to the Bengaluru Tech Summit (BTS)-2021, he said, Australia's new mission in Bengaluru would expand its diplomatic presence in India to five posts.
+In his video message to the Bengaluru Tech Summit (BTS)-2021, he noted that Australia's new mission in Bengaluru would expand its diplomatic presence in India to five posts.

-Morrison also noted that as the BTS is on, his country is also kicking off the first-ever Sydney Dialogue in Australia, and he was honored that India's Prime Minister Narendra Modi will address the dialogue tomorrow.
+Morrison also said as the BTS is on, his country is also kicking off the first-ever Sydney Dialogue in Australia, and he was honoured that India's Prime Minister Narendra Modi will address it tomorrow.

 ''This is a global summit on emerging, critical and cyber technologies – and I'm delighted to be announcing Australia's first-ever Blueprint for Critical Technologies at that event.
 This signals Australia's firm commitment to shaping the development and adoption of critical technologies internationally, including by working with trusted partners like India,'' he said.

-Noting that technology-leading nations will have greater economic, political, and military power and considerable influence on global norms and values into the years ahead, the Australian Prime Minister said India is a major technology power.
+Noting that technology-leading nations will have greater economic, political and military power and considerable influence on global norms and values into the years ahead, the Australian PM said India is a major technology power.

 ''Technology is at the forefront of the Comprehensive Strategic Partnership which Prime Minister Modi and I signed last year.
 We're already making great progress.
 We're sharing expertise on cyber and critical technologies like quantum computing and AI.
 We're working to make our supply chains more secure and resilient,'' he said.